BurntSushi/rebar/FORMAT.md

 * `envs` - An optional array of environment variables.
 Each environment variable is itself a table, with string keys `name` and `value`.

-Finally, the `version` table is a combination of the command table described above and the following keys:
+The `version` table is a combination of the command table described above and the following keys:

 * `file` - In lieu of a command, the version string may be read from a file.
 Note that if this is used, the file should be generated as part of the `build`